How will I know when it’s the right time to euthanize?

-We have partnered with The Pet Loss Center as our cremation services provider.
-The Pet Loss Center is a reputable licensed crematory.
-The Pet Loss Center’s mission is that every animal receives dignity and respect in life and death.
-They have incorporated the use of a digitized dual tracking system.
+We have partnered with Pet Angel Memorial Center in Zellwood, FL as our cremation services provider.
+The Pet Angel is a reputable licensed crematory.
+Pet Angel’s mission is to provide compassionate, professional after-care services that reflect the dignity and respect you, your pet, and your family deserve.
+They have incorporated the use of a digitized tracking system.
 Your pet’s end of life care veterinarian performs the initial steps of tracking and identification, then through the web based tracking system, is able to follow your pet through each stage of the cremation process.
 This ensures the authentication, safety and security of the cremation process that will give you the peace of mind in the knowledge of your pet’s aftercare.

 Can my other pets be present for the euthanasia?